 Design, realization and optimization of innovative GPR equipment for the monitoring of critical transport infrastructures and buildings, and for the sensing of underground utilities and voids.

-Leader: Raffaele Persico, Consiglio Nazionale delle Ricerche (CNR), Naples, IT.
+Leader: Raffaele Persico, Consiglio Nazionale delle Ricerche (CNR), Lecce, IT.

 Design, modelling, and optimisation of GPR antennas.